AriFordsham/GHCWiki/Developing-Hadrian.md

 ### Accurate Dependencies

 How accurate do dependencies need to be?
 In any given build rule, dependencies are generally expressed via the `need` function, and outputs are the target file(s) of the rule and any files passed to the `produces` function.
 Must we `need` all direct inputs and `produces` all direct outputs?
-Not really, in fact that would often be an onerous task.
+No!
+In fact that would often be an onerous task.
 For a cloud build systems the following invariants must hold:

 * All rules need all their indicating dependencies.
+* All rules need enough trigger building all vital dependencies.
 * All rules `produces` all vital outputs excluding the rule targets(s).

+Note not all vital dependencies must be needed.
+E.g. we often need just a Makefile to trigger a rule that runs `./configure` and generates many vital dependencies as well as the Makefile.

-This implies that All indicating dependencies of all rules must match some rule target (as opposed to being passed to `produces`) or be source files (i.e. exist without needing to be built).
+Also note, this implies that All indicating dependencies of all rules must match some rule target (as opposed to being passed to `produces`) or be source files (i.e. exist without needing to be built).

 ### Linting with fsatrace